glitchin-gitcord/WRO2023-TeamT.W.L_Public_Repository/README.md

 _It can handle C and C++ languages with specific rules for organizing the code.
 It also provides a software library from the Wiring project that has many common I/O functions.
 The code written by users only needs two basic functions: one to start the sketch and one to run the main loop.
 These functions are compiled and linked with a main() function in a loop using the GNU toolchain, which is also part of the IDE.
 The Arduino IDE uses a program called avrdude to turn the executable code into a text file with hexadecimal encoding that is transferred to the Arduino board by a loader program in the board’s firmware._

+Its function related to code would be to control movements (rear wheel drive, turn left or right), based on the information sent by the camera (more info ahead).

   -   _Python: Python Integrated Development Environment (or Python for short) is a high-level interpreted programming language whose philosophy emphasizes the readability of its code, it is used to develop applications of all kinds, for example: Instagram, Netflix, Spotify, Panda3D, among others.
 It is a multi-paradigm programming language, since it partially supports object orientation, imperative programming and, to a lesser extent, functional programming.
 It is an interpreted, dynamic and cross-platform language.
 Created back in late 80s, Python consistently ranks as one of the most popular programming languages._

+Its function related to code would be to detect colors and control the camera, and, subsequently, sends orders to the ESP-32 to move based on that information.

 ---------------------------------------------------------------------------------------------------------------------------------------

     HOW THE CAMERA WORKS